 Yeah, Rick was a laughing stock, finished, but that was back when a mere gaffe at a candidate’s debate, or one embarrassingly pandering campaign ad, could do a guy in.
 It was a different time.
-Those days, carrying on like a prancing arsehole in a sequinned caballero suit could really hammer the last nail into a political career.
+Back in those days, carrying on like a prancing arsehole in a sequinned caballero suit could really hammer the last nail into a political career.
 That just ain’t so any more.
 We live in Trumpspace now.
 The rules have changed.

 What thwarted Rick’s ambitions?
 A debate gaffe?
 Are you kidding?
 So what?
 Why, The Trump would have powered right through an imbecilic episode like Rick’s failure to recall that third department he wanted to eradicate, no problem.
 He’d have said something like “the EPA, Commerce, and another one, it’s a disgrace, a disgrace how many, I’ll pick a third one when I get there, and maybe a couple more, there are lots that deserve it, believe me”, and nobody would have batted an eye.
 In Trumpspace it takes a crapload more than that to wreck a campaign.
 Shit, in Trumpspace you can stand there at the podium and brag about the size of your Johnson.
 Really.

 What’s a stint on Dancing With the Stars next to immortality as the pussy grabbing sex bandit of Access Hollywood?
 What’s a little homophobia next to an opening campaign salvo that goes: they’re sending people that have a lot of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
 And some, I assume, are good people?